0xsha/ChainWalker/README.md

 ## What
 ChainWalker is a smart contract and scraper which uses RCP/IPC calls to extract the information.
+A small tool that can help us find contracts, extract the EVM code, and disassemble the opcodes.
+It allows us to select specific blocks or even specific contract balances.